-Help measures directed at the home could be:
+Help measures in the home could be:

-- advice and guidance for the family
+- advice and guidance to the family

-- parent groups
+- parent support groups

-- financial support for kindergarten place
+- financial support for pre-school childcare

 - financial support for out-of-school care for schoolchildren (SFO/AKS)

 - financial support for leisure activities or other activities

 - respite care at weekends or a family to visit

 Watch a film about the Child Welfare Service:

 The best interests of the child is key to the Child Welfare Service’s work (cf. Section 4-1 of the Norwegian Child Welfare Act – Determining the best interests of the child).
 Sometimes this may conflict with the parents’ wishes.
 The Child Welfare Service will help and support parents to enable them to care for their children adequately, and their children should remain living at home where this is possible.